 How do you get rid of blisters fast?

 Hydrocolloids have been found to help blisters heal faster.
-These moisture-retentive bandages protect your blister from bacteria, creates a moist environment that promotes healing, and protects new tissue.
+These moisture-retentive bandages protect your blister from bacteria, create a moist environment that promotes healing, and protect new tissue.
 You can get a hydrocolloid bandage like these hydro-seal Band-Aid blister pads.

 Looking for more travel packing tips?
 Check out these posts: